 Everyone has different feelings about their own treatment.
 There is no right or wrong way to feel after your abortion.
 If at any time you would like to talk to someone, we provide free counselling services.
-Simply call us on 1300 003 707 to make a booking.
+Simply book online or call us on 1300 003 707 to make a booking.